 Moderately Structured Facilities

 The division operates nine programs providing a moderate structure, three in state parks.
 These programs use the same treatment approach as group homes, but are designed for youths who need more structure and supervision.
-Basic education, General Education Development (G.E.D.) programming, and remedial and special education are provided on-site in division schools accredited by the Department of Elementary and Secondary Education.
+Basic education, high school equivalency (HiSET), and remedial and special education are provided on-site in division schools accredited by the Department of Elementary and Secondary Education.

 There are seven highly structured secure care programs operated by the division in locked facilities.
 Secure-care residents tend to be more serious offenders, with longer offense histories or crimes against people.